skeesen8/gymApp/README.md

 ### `server/`

-The `server/` directory contains all of your backend code.
+The `server/` directory contains all of our backend code.

-`app.py` is your Flask application.
-You'll want to use Flask to build a simple API backend like we have in previous modules.
-You should use Flask-RESTful for your routes.
-You should be familiar with `models.py` and `seed.py` by now, but remember that you will need to use Flask-SQLAlchemy, Flask-Migrate, and SQLAlchemy-Serializer instead of SQLAlchemy and Alembic in your models.

-The project contains a default `Pipfile` with some basic dependencies.
-You may adapt the `Pipfile` if there are additional dependencies you want to add for your project.
+`app.py` is our Flask application.

 To download the dependencies for the backend server, run: